sowdust/ffff/README.md

                         Resume a previous session from file SESSION -q, --headless        Run browser in headless mode.
 No browser window will be shown.
+  -w, --store-weights   Assign weights based on how many times a relationship
+                        is observed.
   -d EXECUTABLE, --driver-path EXECUTABLE
                         Path to geckodriver executable

 ```

 ### Examples